NorSC/supervisor-search/_supervisors/rebecca-nicholson.md

   Deeva, G., Bogdanova, D., Serral, E., Snoeck, M., & De Weerdt, J. (2021).
 A review of automated feedback systems for learners: Classification framework, challenges and opportunities.
 Computers & Education, 162, 104094.

+  ***Investigating the existence of Digital Natives***

+  Digital Natives is a concept that has seen much interest since its inception with conflicting evidence about their existence and what that means for teaching and learning.
+This research study would use interview and observational methods to explore whether our understanding of digital natives needs to be updated.
+It would interview postgraduate computing students to explore their understanding and competencies with the use of a variety of digital technologies.

+  *Related Reading*

+  Bennett, Sue, Karl Maton, and Lisa Kervin.
+"The ‘digital natives’ debate: A critical review of the evidence." *British journal of educational technology* 39.5 (2008): 775-786.

+  Janschitz, Gerlinde, and Matthias Penker.
+"How digital are ‘digital natives’ actually?
+Developing an instrument to measure the degree of digitalisation of university students–the DDS-Index." *Bulletin of Sociological Methodology/Bulletin de Méthodologie Sociologique* 153.1 (2022): 127-159.

+  Prenksy, M. (2001a).
+Digital natives, digital immigrants. *On the Horizon*, 9, 5, 1– 6.

+  Prenksy, M. (2001b).
+Digital natives, digital immigrants, part II.
+Do they really think differently? *On the Horizon*, 9, 6, 1– 6.

-  If either of these interest you or you have a project idea that you would like to discuss either around educational technologies or music and theatre technologies then contact me via email to book an appointment.
+  If any of these interest you or you have a project idea that you would like to discuss either around educational technologies or music and theatre technologies then contact me via email to book an appointment.
 ---